 Washington, D.C. is home to one of the largest populations of homeless people in the United States.
 Fortunately, thanks to the supporters of Central Union Mission, we have contributed to a significant decrease (19.4%) in the number of homeless families in the city.
 Through the contributions of our staff, on-site volunteers, and direct donations, Central Union Mission has played a significant role in aiding these families.
-In just the past year alone, we have served 4,142,000 meals, provided 58,000 nights of shelter, and held 5,705 counseling sessions (among a multitude of other impactful services).
-You, too, can become a part of the nearly 8,000 volunteers supporting our organization and help change the lives of those who need help most.
+In just the past year alone, we have served 3,623,193 meals, provided 63,057 nights of shelter, and held 5,345 counseling sessions (among a multitude of other impactful services).
+You, too, can become a part of the nearly 7,353 hours donated by volunteers supporting our organization and helping change the lives of those who need help most.

 Central Union Mission operates 5 different locations throughout the Washington metropolitan area.
 Our services to low-income and homeless individuals are numerous; some of which include: